ammdias/mybkp/README.md

 along with this program.
 If not, see http://www.gnu.org/licenses/ .

-Changes history:

-* 3.0: Code refactoring.
-* 2.6: Removed creation destination directories because it was unsafe.
-       Added confirmation step before starting backup process.
-* 2.5: Verify that source and destination directory are different.
-       Create destination directory if not exists.
-* 2.4: Changed installation scripts.
-       Changed README and MANUAL accordingly.
-* 2.3: Corrected bug that prevented manual from being displayed.
-* 2.2.1: Corrected bug that prevented an 'ok' to be shown after correctly parsing a composite profile.
-* 2.2: Added option to edit the configuration file.
-* 2.1: Added option to list backup profiles.
-       Added option to display configuration file.
-       Composite profiles can now only be composed of simple profiles, thus preventing 'infinite loop' profiles.
-* 2.0: Complete rewrite in Python.
-       Configuration with possible multiple profiles in a separate file.
-* 1.0: Original bash script.

 ABOUT THE PROGRAM
 =================

 This program makes easy the backup of a group of directories to another location or remote directory, with the help of an external utility like `rsync` or `cp`.
 It depends on Python 3.

-The following instructions are for Linux systems.
-If you intend to use the program on another system, please refer to the included MANUAL.

 INSTALLATION AND BASIC USAGE